Skip to main content

 prometheusListenPort

-The port number Luna manager and webhook will expose their prometheus metrics on.
+The port number on which Luna manager and webhook will expose their prometheus metrics.
 It is 9090 by default.

 clusterGPULimit: 10

-The maximum number of GPU to run in the cluster.
+The maximum number of GPUs to run in the cluster.
 It is set to 10 by default.

 nodeTags